jtvkw2/Arcade/README.md

 # Bug Boy in Water World

-This a Concentration game that I built, it runs on basic Javascript and jquery
+This a frogger style game that I built, it runs on basic Javascript and jquery

 ## How to Load the game